Keithlimhs/Project-Mushroom-Edibility/README.md

 This project consists of 4 parts:
 - Part 1: Cleaning the data
 - Part 2: Perform exploratory data analysis
-- Part 3: Apply machine learning techniques to train a model to predict mnushroom edibility
+- Part 3: Perform feature engineering on the data to prepare for machine learning application
-- Part 4: Visualize a decision tree
+- Part 4: Machine learning training and model